mifelixahe/mifelixahe.github.io/_posts/2022-08-17-adding-math.md

 title: Adding Math to my jekyll webpage
 date: 2022-08-17
 author: Nimesh Chahare
 excerpt:
 tags:
   - jekyll
   - coding
 mathjax: true
+layout: post

 ---

 By default it was not possible to use math equations in the markdown Jekyll blogs.
 I was using github readme markdown earlier and there it supports the typical Latex math text.

 So to solve any problem in my life, I google and found the solution right away.
 Thanks to this person's comment [here](https://github.com/mmistakes/minimal-mistakes/issues/735#issuecomment-269500816) and this blog [here](https://www.katarinahoeger.com/2017/12/08/jekyll-supports-math).
 Both essentially say the same thing.

 Add a directory called

 ```cmd
 "_includes\scripts.html"
 ```

 Edit the html with

 ```html
 {% if page.mathjax %}